 Music has always been a big part of Canada Day in Bath from the marching bands to the concerts in the Park after the Parade.
 There is no Park performance or Parade this year so we are going virtual!

-Invited guests include Emily Bashall, Mauricio Montecinos, and the Odessa Children’s Choir and aspiring musician Xavier Gomez
+Invited guests include Emily Bashall, Mauricio Montecinos, as well as the Odessa Children’s Choir and aspiring musician Xavier Gomez

 On another note: